-- Job Growth Incentive Tax Credit is available for businesses creating at least 20 new jobs with wages 100% of county average. - Job Growth Incentive Tax Credit-Higher Education Partnership is available for businesses partnering with State Higher Education Institutions and creating at least 5 new jobs with wages 100% of state average.
+Job credit: Job Growth Incentive Tax Credit is available for businesses creating at least 20 new jobs with wages 100% of county average.

-Investment credit: Advanced Industries Investment Credit encourages investments in Colorado advanced industries businesses by providing tax credits to investors.
-The investor need to invest at least \$10,000 to be qualified this tax credit.
+Investment credit: Advanced Industries Investment Credit encourages investments in Colorado, advanced industries businesses by providing tax credits to investors.
+The investor needs to invest at least \$10,000 to be qualified this tax credit.